 Connecticut Juvenile Crime Lawyer

+Your child arrested?
 Now what?
-Your child has been accused of a crime and arrested.
-Your family may be facing the juvenile court system for the first time.
-You may be confused, frustrated and worried about how this will affect your kid's future.
-Worrying won't help, but where do you turn for answers.
+Your child has been accused of a crime.
+Your family may be facing the Connecticut juvenile court system for the first time.
+You may be confused, frustrated and worried about how this will affect your kid’s future.
+Worrying won’t help, but where do you turn for answers?

 - Advise your child that he or she doesn’t have to make any statement to the police.
 Even if your child did give a statement by waiving the right to remain silent, the evidence may be suppressed.
 Minors cannot waive their rights.